mclaughlinliam3/NetTracer3D/nettracer_code/README.md

 NetTracer3D was developed by Liam McLaughlin while working under Dr. Sanjay Jain at Washington University School of Medicine.

--- Version 1.1.3 Updates --
+-- Version 1.2.3 Updates --

-	* Some minor text adjustments
+	* Tweaked the 'branch unification params' - now hard rejects any sharp forks in the branches so branches will mostly be straight.